merill/m365-gender-pronoun-kit/README.md

 ## Installation Guide
 ### Create the Pronoun property in the Microsoft 365 Profile Card
+This script adds the Pronoun attribute to the Microsoft 365 Profile Card in your tenant.
 ```powershell
     .\Set-ProfileCardPronoun.ps1 -PronounAttribute 'extensionAttribute1'
 ```

 ### Create an application in Azure AD
 This application ('User Pronoun Sync App') will be created with the appropriate application permissions for running the daily sync job.
-This sync job will copy the users' Pronoun from SharePoint/Delve to Azure AD.
+This sync job will copy the user's Pronouns from SharePoint/Delve to Azure AD.
 ```powershell
     Install-Module PnP.PowerShell -Scope CurrentUser
     Register-PnPAzureADApp -ApplicationName 'User Pronoun Sync App' -Tenant {tenant-name}.onmicrosoft.com -GraphApplicationPermissions 'User.ReadWrite.All' -SharePointApplicationPermissions 'User.Read.All' -DeviceLogin